Skip to main content

 'iron crate type

-These are the iron crates with red middles that normally have a scout fly inside.
-For these to work you'll also need to set the eco-info's content, talked about in the next part, to 8, which puts a scout fly inside.
+These are the iron crates with the red middle part that normally have a Scout Fly inside.
+For these to work, you'll also need to set the eco-info's content, discussed in the next part, to 8, which puts a Scout Fly inside.

 'steel crate type

 These are the tough steel crates that can't be broken with simple attacks that normally have orbs inside and sometimes cells.
-Same as for the wooden chest, you can also change the content of these to whatever you please.
+Just like the wooden chest, you can also change the content of these to whatever you please.

 As these steel crates can't be broken with simple attacks, make sure you add things in your level to break them.
-Such as yellow eco, flut-flut, a zoomer or a way to fall down onto it from far up.
+Such as yellow eco, Flut Flut, a zoomer or a way to fall down onto it from far enough up.

 'bucket crate type

 Buckets are technically also a type of crate.
-You can find some of them on sentinel beach.
-By default in the game they do not drop any item but you can change that if you want to.
+You can find some of them on Sentinel Beach.
+By default, they do not drop any item but you can change that if you want to.

 'barrel crate type